 Marketers are faced with the challenge of transforming “Big Data” into insights and action.
 What is Big Data?
 What is the big deal about it?
 What are they typical marketing problems that can be solved by Big Data?
-What are the models used to analyze Big Data?
+What models are being used to analyze Big Data?
 What are some successful Big Data applications in marketing?
-What research projects relating to Big Data that I am working on?
+What research projects relating to Big Data am I working on?
 What is the future of Big Data for marketers?
 This presentation addresses these questions.

 by Venkatesh Shankar and P.K.
 Kannan

 This article appeared in Customer Needs and Solutions.

 An important part of the rapidly growing shopper marketing practice is cross-category retail management.
 In managing two related product categories,